-Dr. Jeroen Dewinter is a scientist-practitioner combining his position as a clinical psychologist at an outpatient mental health service for emerging adults (GGzE, the Netherlands) with his work as a senior researcher at Tranzo, Centre for Care and Wellbeing at the Tilburg School of Social and Behavioral Sciences of Tilburg University.
+Dr. Jeroen Dewinter is a scientist-practitioner combining his position as a clinical psychologist and manager of the Centre for Child and Adolescent Psychiatry (GGzE, the Netherlands) with his work as a senior researcher at Tranzo, Centre for Care and Wellbeing at the Tilburg School of Social and Behavioral Sciences of Tilburg University.
 He studied Educational Sciences (2000), Belgium, and completed his training in cognitive behavioral psychotherapy at KULeuven (Belgium).
 He also completed a postdoctoral specialist training in clinical psychology (2013) in Eindhoven, the Netherlands and obtained his PhD in 2016 on the sexual development of adolescent boys with Autism Spectrum Disorder at Tilburg University.

 His current work relates to research on sexual diversity and wellbeing in autistic adolescents and adults, and more general on wellbeing in autistic adolescents and adults.
 In line with the aims of Tranzo, Jeroen values close collaboration with autistic adolescents and adults, and the translation of research findings to clinical practice and daily life.